Pictured above: Linemen on Crew 2114, Chris Falls (left), Josh Hoffman (middle) and Brandon Jackson (right).

 It was a regular Tuesday and Josh Hofmann, Chris Falls and Brandon Jackson, overhead linemen on Crew 2114, were restoring power at a customer’s home in Huron Township.
-At the end of the job, Chris and Brandon went to the front of the house to do a voltage check and Josh went around to the back.
+At the end of the job, Chris and Brandon went to the front of the house to do a voltage check, and Josh went around to the back.
 As he was walking by, Josh heard a strange noise.
-He looked over and that’s when he found the 73-year-old customer at the bottom of the staircase, upside down and wedged between the bottom step and the basement door.
+He looked over, and that’s when he found the 73-year-old customer at the bottom of the staircase, upside down and wedged between the bottom step and the basement door.

-“He was in a difficult position, so I moved him upright and noticed his head was bleeding in three spots and he had some scrapes on his arms, “said Josh.
+“He was in a difficult position, so I moved him upright and noticed his head was bleeding in three spots and he had some scrapes on his arms,” Josh said.

-“Brandon and I were outside when the next thing we knew Josh was telling us the customer fell downstairs and to call 9-1-1,” said Chris.
+“Brandon and I were outside when the next thing we knew, Josh was telling us the customer fell downstairs and to call 9-1-1,” Chris said.
 “I dialed 9-1-1 and Brandon made sure to get the address for me.”

-“When I called her to tell her I was from DTE and that her dad fell and we called an ambulance, she thought it was a prank call,” said Josh.
+“When I called her to tell her I was from DTE and that her dad fell and we called an ambulance, she thought it was a prank call,” Josh said.
 “After realization, she and her husband rushed over to help.”

-“If Josh hadn’t seen him, I don’t know how long he would’ve been in that position,” said Chris.
-“He was in a difficult position when I found him,” said Josh, “he was sitting on his phone so to call for help he would’ve either had to get himself out of it – which at 73 might have been hard to do, or he would’ve been stuck like that until someone found him.”
+“If Josh hadn’t seen him, I don’t know how long he would’ve been in that position,” Chris said.
+“He was in a difficult position when I found him.
+He was sitting on his phone, so to call for help, he would’ve either had to get himself out of it.
+At 73 might have been hard to do.
+He would’ve been stuck like that until someone found him.”

-“I was proud to see our team jump into action and take control of the situation,” said Stephen.
+“I was proud to see our team jump into action and take control of the situation,” Stephen said.
 “The entire crew worked with a high level of professionalism.
-They called for emergency care, administered first aid and provided comfort while waiting for emergency vehicles to come, great job.”
+They called for emergency care, administered first aid and provided comfort while waiting for emergency vehicles to come.
+Great job.”

-Thank you, Josh, Chris and Brandon, for going above and beyond for our customers!
+Thank you, Josh, Chris and Brandon, for going above and beyond for our customers.